harness/developer-hub/docs/continuous-delivery/gitops/pr-pipelines/pr-pipelines-basics.md

 ## Harness PR Pipelines

 Harness PR Pipelines allow you to manage the configuration of individual applications created by the ApplicationSet.
-The key differentiator between various config files for the ApplicationSet is generally chosen to be the folder structure, which would usually align with the environment name in Harness.
+The key differentiator between various config files for the ApplicationSet is the folder structure, which would usually differentiate based on the environment in Harness.

 When you deploy a Harness PR Pipeline, you simply indicate what target environment application you want to update and the `config.json` keys/values you want changed, such as release tags.
 Harness creates the pull request in your Git repo and merges it for you.
 Now, the target environment application has the new keys/values, which can then be reviewed and deployed by syncing the ApplicationSet.